rose-collectionservices/digital-archives/02 Processing Tiers/04-tier_2b.md

 ---

-## Normalizing Files
+## Normalize Files
+The instructions below are specifically for text and image files.
+They may be applied to all files in a collection or a subset.

+This step is no longer required in all cases, as most text and image files can be used in their original formats.
+It is still recommended when files are in uncommon formats and will not be usable by researchers using standard reading room access tools.
+If the files of concern are not text or image files that can be converted to PDF or JPG using the scripts, a digital archivist will identify alternative tools or suitable manual processes.

 ### In BitCurator/Ubuntu
-*To stay in BitCurator/Ubuntu:*
 1. Locate the *convertFINAL.bash* file on the desktop.
 Double-click to open the file in the text editor.
 2. In the text editor, select all of the text and right-click to copy (or do ```Ctrl+C```)
 3. In the collection folder, navigate to the WorkingFiles folder.
 Right-click and select "Open in Terminal"</br>
 a.
-You can also choose each indivudal folder inside WorkingFiles, if that's what you prefer. </br>
+You can also choose each individual folder inside WorkingFiles, if that's what you prefer. </br>
 4. In the terminal, double-check the file path to make sure the right folder is open in the terminal.
 5. In the terminal, right-click and select *Paste* to paste the previously copied text into the terminal window.
 6. Hit *Enter* on the keyboard.